2013: Supercinema: Film-Philosophy for the Digital Age, with Oxford: Berghahn.

 2013: ‘The multitude’s battle for the future: entrepreneurship, The Social Network, and the film industry,’ in Ewa Mazierska (ed.), Work in Cinema: Labour and the Human Condition, Basingstoke: Palgrave Macmillan.

-This essay will address the cult of the individual in recent cinema (including The Social Network) and in the film industry, before arguing that both films and the film industry are based upon unrecognized and often unpaid labour.
+This essay addresses the cult of the individual in the cinema (including The Social Network) and in the film industry of the early 2010s, before arguing that both films and the film industry are based upon unrecognized and often unpaid labour.

 2013: ‘Digital Cinema,’ in Warren Buckland and Edward Branigan (eds.), Encyclopaedia of Film Theory, London: Routledge.